Novo Holdings A/S

-Novo Holdings A/S (formerly Novo A/S) is the Novo Nordisk Foundation's wholly owned holding company for Novo Nordisk A/S and Novozymes A/S. Novo Holdings A/S was established in 1999 and manages the Novo Nordisk Foundation's assets, which in 2021 was worth almost DKK 700 billion Danish Kroner (approximately US$93.73 billion) and is the largest charitable foundation in the world making Novo Holdings A/S a world-leading life sciences investor.
-Novo Holdings A/S is headquartered in Copenhagen, Denmark, with offices in San Francisco, Boston and Singapore.
+Novo Holdings A/S (formerly Novo A/S) is the Novo Nordisk Foundation's wholly owned holding company for Novo Nordisk A/S and Novonesis (formerly Novozymes A/S).
+Novo Holdings A/S was established in 1999 and manages the Novo Nordisk Foundation's assets, which by the end of 2024 was worth €142 billion (approximately US$165 billion).
+The company generated a total income and investment return of DKK 31 billion (€4.2 billion) in 2023 and DKK 60 billion (€8 billion) in 2024.
+By the end of 2024, Novo Holdings had a total of 181 companies in its investment portfolio.

-Eivind Kolding succeeded Henrik Gürtler as CEO on 1 May 2014.
-Eivind Kolding left Novo Holdings A/S in March 2016 and Kasim Kutay took over as CEO for the organisation.
+It is the largest charitable foundation in the world making Novo Holdings A/S a world-leading life sciences investor.
+Novo Holdings is headquartered in Copenhagen, Denmark, with offices in San Francisco, Boston and Singapore.

-Since 2016 Kasim Kutay has been the CEO of Novo Holdings A/S.
+Eivind Kolding succeeded Henrik Gürtler as CEO in May 2014.
+Kolding left Novo Holdings A/S in March 2016 and Kasim Kutay took over as CEO.

 Purpose

 Novo Holdings A/S manages the Novo Nordisk Foundation's assets, aiming to enable and make a positive impact on health, science and society by generating long-term returns on the assets of the Novo Nordisk Foundation, which the Novo Nordisk Foundation in return can award as grants for scientific research and humanitarian and social purposes.

 The overall purpose of Novo Holdings A/S is to hold the position as the controlling majority shareholder of the Novo Group companies (Novo Nordisk A/S and Novozymes A/S), aiming at making a positive impact on health, science and society by generating long-term returns on the assets of the Novo Nordisk Foundation.
 The Novo Nordisk Foundation is an enterprise foundation which is a self-governing entity with no owners, focusing on long-term ownership of the Novo Group (Novo Nordisk A/S and Novozymes A/S) while combining business and philanthropy within scientific, humanitarian and social purposes.
 A key task of Novo Holdings A/S is to act as a stable basis for the commercial activities of Novo Nordisk A/S and Novozymes A/S. Novo Holdings A/S also invests in both financial assets and in companies with application-oriented research in the life sciences.